domkm/graphql-best-practices/README.md

 Use GraphQL descriptions everywhere: types, fields, arguments, etc.

-Do not make client developers guess the meaning or functionality of the schema; tell them.
+Do not make front-end developers guess the meaning or functionality of the schema; tell them.

 ### Custom Scalars